31 Aug 2025

 Applicants without a Level 8 qualification may be considered provided they can demonstrate Honours Degree equivalence which can be verified through the RPL (Recognition of Prior Learning) process.

-One reference must support your application.
+IADT may ask for the contact details of a referee in some instances.
 You may also be asked to attend an online interview.

 Graduates from this course and the MA in Screenwriting have gone on to work as full-time screenwriters, script-editors, development executives, producers, directors and third level teachers in film and on writing programmes.